apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

    - **TravisCI**: ``https://travis-ci.com/<ghuser>/<ghrepo>/settings``

      - Confirm the `auto cancellation`_ feature is turned off for branch builds.
-This should be the default setting.
+This should be the default.

    - **Appveyor**: ``https://ci.appveyor.com/project/<ghuser>/<ghrepo>/settings/environment``